Shahab-Sa/VARIANCE-affinity-birth/README.md

-# Antibody Affinity Birth Through Somatic Hypermutation
+# Somatic Hypermutation Unlocks Antibody Specificities Beyond the Primary Repertoire

-This repository supports the publication **"Antibody affinity birth through somatic hypermutation"**<sup>1</sup>.
+This repository supports the publication **"Somatic Hypermutation Unlocks Antibody Specificities Beyond the Primary Repertoire"**<sup>1</sup>.
 It contains raw FASTA files, Python scripts, intermediate results, and results used in the analysis described in the paper.
 The **“raw_fasta_files”** folder contains all raw FASTA sequences analyzed in this project, except for the passenger dataset published by Yeap, Leng-Siew et al. (2015)<sup>2</sup>.
 The **“analyses”** folder contains Python scripts, intermediate results, and results.

 Before running any script, ensure that the data files from the previous stage are decompressed to allow the script to locate its input files.

 ## Analysis Workflow
+Somatic Hypermutation Unlocks Antibody Specificities Beyond the Primary Repertoire
 ### Stage A: Data Preparation

 Each 10X Genomics VDJ (BCR) library is accompanied by CSP (cell surface protein) data.
 By experimental design, each library contains samples from three organs—spleen (SPL), mesenteric lymph nodes (MLN), and Peyer’s patches (PPs)—multiplexed using Hashtag Oligos (HTOs)<sup>3</sup>.
 HTO barcodes are used to demultiplex the FASTA files for these organs using the **htoDemux** function from the Seurat R package<sup>4</sup>, as summarized in the table below: